YubicoLabs/passkey-workshop/docs/docs/advanced_use_cases/client_hints.md

 Below is a demonstration of how hints work in a client application.
 The video denotes different (but not all) permutations for hints, and how the client reacts to the input.
 An in-depth explanation on the different hints enumerations is included in the next section.

-\*\*TODO - Add a video once the jws changes are complete
+<ReactPlayer
+controls
+width="100%"
+height="100%"
+url="/passkey-workshop/videos/hints-video.mp4"
+style={{ marginBottom: "2em" }}
+/>

 ## Types of hints

 The WebAuthn specification notes a few different options that can be expressed to the client from the relying party.
-Hints are expressed in the attestation and assertion requests as the hintsproperty, which is an array list of the enumerations listed below.
+Hints are expressed in the attestation and assertion requests as the hints property, which is an array list of the enumerations listed below.

 The enumerations are ordered in the following decreasing preference: `security-key, client-device, hybrid`.
 This means that if two hints are contradictory, then the option with the higher preference will be presented over the other.